Authors, GPL violation and git

 Replies (4)

-RE: Authors, GPL violation and git - Added by Jean-Philippe Lang about 12 years ago
+RE: Authors, GPL violation and git - Added by Jean-Philippe Lang over 12 years ago

 John Yani wrote: